 Also around the area are skiing and snowboarding opportunities.
 While they won’t match the Rocky Mountains, they are quite fun.
 Check out Ober Gatlinburg in Tennessee, and Cataloochee Ski Area in North Carolina.

 Camp Near the Smoky Mountains

 As you can see, the Smoky Mountains are full of fun, no matter the season.
-Be sure to stay at one of our two Smoky Mountain resorts, River Plantation RV Resort in Tennessee, and Fort Tatham RV Resort in North Carolina.
+Be sure to stay at one of our two Smoky Mountain resorts, Sun Outdoors Pigeon Forge in Tennessee and Fort Tatham RV Resort in North Carolina.